AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-json.md

 ---
 # JSON {#id231KK0180T4}

-You can create the JSON preset from the Map console using the following steps:
+Perform the following steps to create the JSON preset from the Map console:

 1. [Open a DITA map file in the Map console](./open-files-map-console.md).